-4 Re-tighten the hopping foot screw.
+4 Lower the hopping foot until it rests on the height tool.
+Re-tighten the hopping foot screw.

 Maintaining the Machine Adjusting the Hopping Foot (Continued)

 Rotation Instructions

 The hopping foot can be rotated to improve line of sight.
 To rotate the hopping foot, please take the following steps.